THE BEST LAS VEGAS PROPERTIES

 W

-Warehouse - A closing-cost fee representing the
+Warehouse - A closing-cost fee representing

-the secondary mortgage market.
+on the secondary mortgage market.

 Y